FastConnect Public Peering Advertised Routes

 Security considerations for FastConnect public peering

-When your on-premises network is connected to Oracle Cloud Infrastructure using FastConnect public peering without access controls, your on-premises network can potentially receive packets from:
+When your on-premises network is connected to OCI using FastConnect public peering without access controls or route filtering, your on-premises network can potentially receive packets from:

 - All VCNs in the same market in your tenancy (or tenancies, if you have more than one) with internet access

-- Any VCN resources with internet access operated by other Oracle Cloud Infrastructure customers in the same market
+- Any VCN resources with internet access operated by other OCI customers in the same market

-- Oracle Cloud Infrastructure public services such as Object Storage, the Console, or APIs
+- OCI public services such as Object Storage, the Console, or APIs

-When your on-premises network is connected to Oracle Cloud Infrastructure using FastConnect public peering without access controls, your on-premises network cannot receive packets from:
+When your on-premises network is connected to OCI using FastConnect public peering without access controls, your on-premises network cannot receive packets from:

-- Routers used by other Oracle Cloud Infrastructure customers' on-premises networks that are also connected with FastConnect public peering
+- Routers used by other OCI customers' on-premises networks that are also connected with FastConnect public peering

 - Internet users and resources

-The following table also lists the Oracle Cloud Infrastructure regions grouped into the four existing markets.
-If you use FastConnect public peering to connect to one of the following Oracle Cloud Infrastructure regions, and you set route filtering to the market scope, BGP advertises routes from the region to which you are directly connected and also the other regions in the market.
+The following table shows the OCI regions grouped into the four existing markets.
+If you use FastConnect public peering to connect to one of the following OCI regions, and you set route filtering to the market scope, BGP advertises routes from the region to which you are directly connected and also the other regions in the market to your on-premises network.

 |Asia Pacific (APAC)||